-You can contact our specialist Inheritance Tax Advisors for further information, who will be able to discuss how our comprehensive inheritance tax planning review could benefit you in helping to minimise your inheritance tax liability, as well as reviewing your wider current tax position.
+You can contact our specialist Inheritance Tax Advisors for further information.
+They will be able to discuss how our comprehensive inheritance tax planning review could benefit you.
+We will help to minimise your inheritance tax liability, as well as reviewing your wider current tax position.
 This will help to ensure you are only playing the correct amount of tax that you ought to.

 Inheritance Tax on Property

-The inheritance tax due on property will depend upon whether it was the deceased main residence, and their relationship with the beneficiary.
+The inheritance tax due on property will depend upon whether it was the deceased main residence.
+It will also depend upon their relationship with the beneficiary.

 A home can be passed on to a spouse or a civil partner upon death.
 There is no Inheritance Tax to pay in this instance.

 If a home is left to anyone else, it counts towards the value of an estate.
-For those who own a home, or a share of a home, your tax-free threshold can increase to £500,000 when you leave it to your children, where the value of the estate is £2 million or less (the residential nil rate band)
+For those who own a home, or a share of a home, your tax-free threshold can increase to £500,000 when you leave it to your children.
+Note this is where the value of the estate is £2 million or less (the residential nil rate band)

-If you move out and give your home away at least 7 years before your death, there is usually no Inheritance Tax to pay, although you may be liable for other taxes, such as Capital Gains Tax.
+If you move out and give your home away at least 7 years before your death, there is usually no Inheritance Tax to pay.
+Note that you may be liable for other taxes, such as Capital Gains Tax.

-If you give away a property at least 7 years before death and continue to live in it, you will need to pay market rent and your share of the bills, or this will still count as part of your estate and may be liable for Inheritance tax.
+If you give away a property at least 7 years before death and continue to live in it, you will need to pay market rent and your share of the bills.
+If this is not the case, the property will still count as part of your estate and may be liable for Inheritance tax.

-Capital Gains Tax may be payable when an inherited property is sold if it has not been the recipients’ main residence.
+Capital Gains Tax may be payable when an inherited property is sold, when not the recipients’ main residence.

-As well as exempted gifts, you can give away certain monies as wedding or civil ceremony gifts, normal gifts from income, such as birthday and Christmas gifts.
-There are other circumstances where you can also give a gift away without being liable for Inheritance tax, our tax advisors are able to explain these in more detail.
+As well as exempted gifts, you can give away certain monies as wedding or civil ceremony gifts.
+As is the case with normal gifts from income, such as birthday and Christmas gifts.
+There are other circumstances where you can also give a gift away without being liable for Inheritance tax.
+Our tax advisors are able to explain these in more detail.

-Gifts other than these count towards the value of your estate, so it is important to factor in any larger or other gifts that you have given as part of your Inheritance Tax planning.
-If you give away more than £325,000 in gifts in the 7 years before your death, the recipients will be charged inheritance tax above this amount.
+Gifts other than these count towards the value of your estate.
+Therefore it is important to factor in any larger or other gifts, given as part of your Inheritance Tax planning.
+If you give away more than £325,000 in gifts in the 7 years before your death, recipients will be charged inheritance tax above this amount.

 A 7 year rule applies to gifts given within 7 years of your death.
-Where there is Inheritance Tax to pay, it is charged at 40% on the 3 years before death or at tapering amount up to 7 years before death.
+Where there is Inheritance Tax to pay, it is charged at 40% on the 3 years before death.
+This is then a tapering amount up to 7 years before death.

-Other taxes may also need to be paid on certain items given away longer than 7 years before death, such as a property that was not your main residence, where capital gain tax would be due by you.
-Careful tax planning will ensure that you fully consider the impacts of all taxes that may arise, not only Inheritance Tax.
+Other taxes may also need to be paid on certain items given away longer than 7 years before death.
+Theses can include property that was not your main residence, where capital gain tax would be due by you.
+Careful tax planning will ensure that you fully consider the impacts of all taxes that may arise.
+Note that this is not only Inheritance Tax.